thierryc/dark-side-of-the-moon-syntax/README.md

-# Dark Side of the Moon for Atom.
+# Dark Side of the Moon syntax theme for Atom.

 ## dark-side-of-the-moon-syntax theme